 Paired with its smart-phone app, Starling gives you personalized information, analytics, and activities to make sure your child is on track to reach their full potential.
 Don’t worry.
 Starling doesn’t record anything you say – it simply counts words as they pass by.

 Monitoring your infant is particularly important during the baby’s early stages of development.
-Not strictly a wearable, the Baby Sense 5s is a highly sensitive device that monitors a baby’s micro-movements through the mattress.
+Not strictly a wearable, the new Baby Sense 7 is a highly sensitive device that monitors a baby’s micro-movements through the mattress.
 You can also set up alerts to be notified if the infant’s micro-movements stop or become irregularly slow.
 For example, when no breathing movement is detected within 20 seconds or if the breath rate slows to less than 10 breaths per minute.

 The device was the first of the “new age” breathing movement monitors.
 It was developed and patented in Israel more than two decades ago.
 According to the company’s website, Babysense’s has helped protect over 600,000 babies around the world.
+The latest iteration of the device brings with it enhances sensitivity, so you have lower risk of false alarms.

 A much simpler wearable comes in the form of a low cost stick-on patch aptly named TempTraq.